yugabyte/yugabyte-db/docs/content/preview/explore/linear-scalability/scaling-transactions-cloud.md

   </li>
 </ul>

-{{% explore-setup-multi-cloud %}}
+## Set up a cluster

-Follow the setup instructions to start a three-node cluster in YugabyteDB Managed, connect the YB Workload Simulator application, and run a read-write workload.
+Follow the [setup instructions](../../#set-up-yugabytedb-universe) to start a multi-node cluster in YugabyteDB Managed, connect the [YB Workload Simulator](../../#set-up-yb-workload-simulator) application, and run a read-write workload.
 To verify that the application is running correctly, navigate to the application UI at <http://localhost:8080/> to view the cluster network diagram and Latency and Throughput charts for the running workload.

 ## Observe IOPS per node